 Cyclones are transferred energies equal to several megaton nuclear bombs, from the ocean to the atmosphere every year.
 Every year, nearly 70 to 90 cyclonic systems develop all over the globe.
 The Coriolis force compels the surface winds to spiral towards the low-pressure system.
 As Coriolis force is negligible in the equatorial belt between latitudes 5 degrees north and 5 degrees south, cyclonic systems do not develop in this region.

 The topography and the intensity as well as frequency of cyclones that could strike a coast decide the vulnerability of the place.
 In this article, we have explained the concept, formation, types, and cyclone-prone area in India, which will enhance the general knowledge of the readers.

 What is Cyclone?

-Regional names of cyclone
+Commonly used names of cyclone

-How does a cyclone formed?
+How does a cyclone form?

-There are six factors responsible for the formation of cyclone: (1) Sufficient warm temperature at sea surface (2) atmospheric instability (3) impact area of Coriolis force so that low pressure can be develop (4) high humidity in the lower to middle levels of the troposphere (5) a pre-existing low-level focus or disturbance (6) low vertical wind shear.
+There are six factors responsible for the formation of the cyclone: (1) Sufficient warm temperature at sea surface (2) atmospheric instability (3) impact area of Coriolis force so that low pressure can be developed (4) high humidity in the lower to middle levels of the troposphere (5) a pre-existing low-level focus or disturbance (6) low vertical wind shear.